adambard/learnxinyminutes-docs/kotlin.html.markdown

     operator fun invoke() = println("The value of the counter is $value")

 }
-/* You can also overload operators through an extension methods */
+/* You can also overload operators through extension methods */
 // overload -Counter
 operator fun Counter.unaryMinus() = Counter(-this.value)